A sudden promotion or raise might seem unlikely, but there are many ways to boost your paycheck that you might not have considered.

 7. Change Jobs

 Thinking about quitting your job?
 Frequent job changes no longer hold the same stigma they once did.
-Marketwatch reports that in 2012, Americans changed jobs every 4.6 years.
+Marketwatch reported that Americans changed jobs every 4.6 years.
 If a job is not paying you a fair salary, don’t be afraid to switch jobs.

 Dana Manciagli, a career coach cited in MainStreet, advised trying to stay with an employer for at least two years, however.
 “Only change a job when you are completely miserable,” she said.
 “The first option should be to search for another position within the same company.”